gazebosim/gz-sim/tutorials/migrating_ardupilot_plugin.md

-In the new code, we use multiple inheritance to declare that our plugin will act as a *system* (in the entity-component-system, or ECS, pattern used by Ignition), and further which interfaces of a system it will use (we also update the symbol visibility macro):
+In the new code, we use multiple inheritance to declare that our plugin will act as a *system* (in the entity-component-system, or ECS, pattern used by Gazebo), and further which interfaces of a system it will use (we also update the symbol visibility macro):

 ```cpp